mhomran/u-boot-rpi3-b-plus/README.md

 I use a USB drive to boot my custom kernel and not an SD card.
 A USB drive is much easier for you to remove and plug back in again.
 Luckily, rpi3b+ can boot from a USB drive without any necessary configuration.
 All you just need to do is to unplug the SD card if it exists.

+# Hardware

+1. Raspberry pi 3b+
+1. USB drive
+1. USB to TTL

+We'll use USB to TTL to see the kernel messages.
+It will be connected to the pins 14 and 15 in the raspberry pi.
+The USB drive will hold our custom linux OS.

 # Raspberry pi boot process